Brief Introduction

 Korea, Mongolia, Nepal, Sri Lanka and Vietnam, have signed the

-inter-governmental “MOU on Cooperation to Support the Activities of the ICAPP”
+inter-governmental “MOU on Cooperation to Support the Activities of the ICAPP” in

-strives to achieve the UN Sustainable Development Goals by raising awareness on
+Sustainable Development Goals by raising awareness on key issues and fostering

-key issues and fostering dialogue on the design and implementation of policies that can bring positive
+dialogue on the design and implementation

-change.
-In 2018, the UNESCO acknowledged the
+of policies that can bring positive change.
+In 2018, the UNESCO

-states and signed the “Cooperation Agreement between the UNESCO
+independent states and signed the “Cooperation Agreement between the UNESCO

 and the ICAPP.”
 The ICAPP will continue to play